310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% bubble Chiaki %}
 Hm… I don’t think you have to choose between them.

-I did say this Sentai figurine’s my buddy, but I actually have so many more figurines at home, and, well…
+I did say this Sentai action figure’s my buddy, but I actually have so many more figures at home, and, well…

 If I was asked to choose between all of them, I’d be at a loss!